Post Summary: The List of Best Waterfalls in Washington and Exactly Where To Find Them

 Palouse Falls is the largest waterfall in Eastern Washington and the official Washington state waterfall.
 Located in Eastern Washington, it’s a little bit of a drive, but worth the trek!

-.
 We recommend coming to see this Washington waterfall during sunset, as the golden hour lights up the area in such a beautiful way!
+It’s also a perfect highlight stop on an Eastern Washington road trip!

 3. Falls Creek Falls